Science at Westwood Farm

 At Westwood Farm, we believe that Science is a vital part of children’s learning.

 Children need to understand the world around them, and importantly, what the world might be like in the future.
-We aim to provide children with a broad and exciting curriculum which inspires inquisitive thinking and exploration, with a focus on scientific skills as well as scientific knowledge.
+We aim to provide children with a broad and exciting curriculum which inspires inquisitive thinking and exploration and embeds disciplinary knowledge (the knowledge needed to collect, understand and evaluate scientific evidence), within the substantive content (biology, chemistry and physics).

 - develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics